 I had much better luck with wide shots in bright sunlight.
 I washed some comforters at the laundromat one sunny afternoon and I brought the C3 along to photograph suburbia’s trappings.
 The police were next door “code 7” as they used to say on Adam-12.

-This photo could stand to be brighter, and I could have moved in closer, but the colors are good.
+I could have moved in closer here, but the colors are good.

 So my C3 wasn’t a joy to use, and because of my meager skills I ended up with few decent shots.
 I am sure that as I practice shooting with my old cameras I’ll get better results.
 And before I try out my next old camera, probably my Kodak Retinette, I think I’ll rummage around the Internet for a manual and read it.